goldentroll/learn-css/project-css-a1-css-setup-and-selectors/README.md

 Closing
 ```

 13. Change items colors to red through Chaining and Specificity.
-Add `li`s inside `list` class should be green.
+All `li`s inside `list` class should be green.